123andy/redcap-docker-compose/documentation/README.md

 ### A) Setup Assistant
-There is an optional *setup assistant* that can help extract your first REDCap install, configure your database.php file, and populate your database tables.
+There is an optional *setup assistant* that can help extract your first REDCap install, configure your database.php file, populate your database tables and configure REDCap.
 1. Before you start up the containers the first time, download the `redcapx.x.x.zip` file from the Consortium website into the
  `REDCAP-DOWNLOADS` directory.
 1. Then go to the root of this repository and run: